seahorn/crab/external/README.md

-# How to use Crab from an external application #
+# How to use Crab as an external library via Makefile #

-This directory contains a simple `Makefile` and two minimalistic
+This directory contains a sample `Makefile` and two programs:
-programs:

 - `domain.cpp`: use Crab C++ API to create an **abstract domain object** and perform some abstract operations.